TULiberalArts/Neuroscience/pages/undergradaute.md

 A number of departments throughout Temple University include research and teaching in neuroscience, including departments in the Colleges of Engineering (CE), Health Professions (CHP), Liberal Arts (CLA), Science and Technology (CST), and the School of Medicine (TUSM).
 Neuroscience courses are open to students with any major at Temple University.

+## Neuroscience Minor

+The Minor in Neuroscience Research expands opportunities for Temple students to get research experience and to become more competitive in their applications to graduate and professional schools.
+The required courses in the Neuroscience Research Minor focus on basic neuroscience, cellular and molecular neuroscience, and neuroscientific techniques.
+Because of some overlap in coursework, the students must choose to minor in either the Neuroscience Research or the Cognitive Neuroscience minor.

 ## 4+1 Neuroscience 5-Year Master’s Program

 ### Program Description